Shenghao Wu

 Keywords: diffusion models, causal inference, longitudinal data, counterfactual prediction.

-π Interpreting area-to-area differences in spiking variability using spiking network models.
-(Society for Neuroscience, 2023)
+📄 Interpreting area-to-area differences in spiking variability using spiking network models.

-Shenghao Wu, Adam Snyder, Chengcheng Huang, Matthew Smith, Byron Yu, Brent Doiron
+Shenghao Wu, Adam Snyder, Chengcheng Huang, Matthew Smith, Brent Doiron, Byron Yu

 Keywords: deep neural emulators, mechanistic models, spiking neural networks.

-π RLCG: When Reinforcement Learning Meets Coarse Graining.
-(Neurips 2022 AI4Science Workshop) Paper
+📄 RLCG: When Reinforcement Learning Meets Coarse Graining.

 Shenghao Wu, Tianyi Liu, Zhirui Wang, Wen Yan, Yingxiang Yang